 Rich people might have tapestries on the walls but there were no carpets on the floors.
 Instead people spread rushes on them.

 To us Viking houses would seem very uncomfortable.
-They were cold and draughty, dark and smoky.
+They were cold and drafty, dark and smoky.
 Furniture was hard and uncomfortable.

 Viking women spun and wove cloth at home and made the families clothes.
 Women wore a dress like garment called a shift made of linen or wool.
 Over it they wore a dress open at the sides, held with shoulder straps.
 In cold weather they wore cloaks or shawls.
 Clothing was held in place by brooches.
 Viking women often had their hair plaited or held under a head scarf.

 Viking men wore trouser like garments and linen shirts and tunics.
 They usually wore beards.
-Both sexes wore jewellery.
+Both sexes wore jewelry.